TykTechnologies/tyk-demo/README.md

 # Tyk Demo

-This repo provides an example installation of Tyk.
-It uses Docker Compose to provide a quick, simple deployment, where you can choose what features to include.
+Tyk Demo is a Tyk deployment that's pre-configured with a wide range of examples that demonstrate Tyk's features and functionality.
+The deployment uses Docker Compose for speed and simplicity, enabling you to choose you to choose the features you'd like to deploy.

-Tyk Demo was built to enable the sharing of knowledge and combining of effort amongst client-facing technical Tyk folks.
-But it's also useful to anyone interested in playing with a Tyk installation.
+The primary use case for Tyk Demo is to act as a centralised knowledge sharing resource for client-facing technical Tyk staff.
+However, it's also useful to anyone interested in playing with a Tyk installation.

-The repo contains various Postman collections that make it easy to explore and experience Tyk's features and functionality.
+Postman collections are included for some deployments.
+These are configured to target the features and functionality available in the deployments, making it easy to explore and experience Tyk.

 See the [Contributor Guide](CONTRIBUTING.md) for information on how to contribute to and extend this repository.

 > :warning: Please note that this repo has been created on Mac OS X with Docker Desktop for Mac.
 You may experience issues if using a different operating system or approach.

 If you encounter a problem using this repository, please try to fix it yourself and create a pull request so that others can benefit.

 # Overview

-The concept is that there is a **base deployment** of Tyk, which gives you the usual Tyk components: Gateway, Dashboard, Pump, plus the databases Redis and MongoDB.
-This standard deployment can be extended by including additional **feature deployments** as needed.
+This project uses a concept of *deployments* that enable the user to choose what is deployed.
+There is a *base deployment*, which gives you the standard Tyk components: Gateway, Dashboard, Pump, plus the databases Redis and MongoDB, and other supporting software related that enhance the demo experience.
+This standard deployment can be extended by including additional *feature deployments* as needed.
 The feature deployments cover particular scenarios for Tyk, such as:

 * Single sign on
 * Analytics export